 1970s - A photo from the Sean Ault collection.
 Thanks for sharing it, Sean!

 1974 - "The Lords of Flatbush" and "Let the Good Times Roll."
-Thanks to Gene Sculatti for sharing this one in a post on the page for the Mid Century Modern Facebook group.
+Thanks to Gene Sculatti for sharing this one in a post on the page for the Mid Century Modern private Facebook group.

 1978 - Thanks to the Valley Relics Museum Facebook page for this photo.
 It seems to have vanished from their page.